In this tutorial, we will discuss what python functions are, how to write a function and how to use it? So let’s discuss Python Function.

 Return type function in python:

-return keyword in function works like a break keyword in loops but the difference is the return keyword return a value which we can print using the print function.
+return keyword in function works like a break keyword in loops, but the return keyword returns a value that we can print using the print function.

 Let’s understand it with an example